SDWebImage/SDWebImagePhotosPlugin/README.md

 ## Tips

 1. Since Photos Library image is already stored on the device disk.
 And query speed is fast enough for small resolution image.
 You can use `SDWebImageContextStoreCacheType` with `SDImageCacheTypeNone` to disable cache storage.
 And use `SDWebImageFromLoaderOnly` to disable cache query.
-2. If you use `PHImageRequestOptionsDeliveryModeOpportunistic` to load the image, PhotosKit will return a degraded thumb image firstly and again with the full pixel image.
+2. If you use `PHImageRequestOptionsDeliveryModeOpportunistic` (by default) to load the image, PhotosKit will return a degraded thumb image firstly and again with the full pixel image.
 When the image is degraded, the loader completion block will set `finished = NO`.
 But this will not trigger the View Category completion block, only trigger a image refresh (like progressive loading behavior for network image using `SDWebImageProgressiveLoad`)

 ## Requirements